Acadia National Park, Bar Harbor Maine, hotels, motels, inns, cottages, campgrounds, and more...

 Jordan Pond Shore Trail

-Follows water's edge with rocky sections - Jordan Pond parking area (not the Jordan Pond Restaurant parking area) - 3.3 mile loop/5.3 km loop
+Follows water's edge with rocky sections - Jordan Pond parking area (not the Jordan Pond House Restaurant parking area) - 3.3 mile loop/5.3 km loop

-Strenuous: (steep grades, many steady climbs)
+Strenuous (steep grades, many steady climbs)

 Acadia Mountain Trail - Return via fire road